"Invest for the long haul. Don't get too greedy and don't get too scared."

 The speed at which this correction occurred has taken many by surprise but it also means very few people were positioned well for it and chasing the market down has never been a great strategy for individual or professional investors alike.
 Timing the market to predict the top or bottom of markets is always a losing proposition.

 That's the speed of the correction but what about the magnitude?

-So far, (and we really do not know whether there is more downside to come or whether we will see a rebound - we keep saying this but Endowus is not in the business of forecasting - please refer to the previous week’s article on the impact of external shocks like epidemics on markets) looking at the benchmark for developed markets, the MSCI World Index calculated in Singapore dollars, it is now down 12% from its peak just 12 days.
+So far (Endowus is not in the business of forecasting - we do not know whether there is more downside to come or if we will see a rebound), looking at the benchmark for developed markets, the MSCI World Index calculated in Singapore dollars, it is now down 12% from its peak just 12 days.
 This already ranks #7 in magnitude out of those 23 corrections.
 Most major global indices are down double digits: S&P 500 is -12.8%, MSCI ACWI is -11.8% and MSCI Emerging Markets -12.3%.